CHM Undergrads - Semester Project, Peer Review, Generative AI Guidelines

 • Communicating Your Ideas: Learning to communicate your ideas through scientific writing is vital to research.
 After structuring your ideas, it is essential to practice writing them concisely within the flow and structure of a paper and to learn how to revise your writing based on constructive feedback from others.

-When You Should Not Use ChatGPT
+When You Should Not Use Generative AI Tools

-2. Searching for High-Quality Sources: We recommend using databases available through the UW-Madison library system and tools like Google ScholarLinks to an external site. to search for high-quality sources to read and possibly include in your paper.
-ChatGPT can sometimes provide false citations that do not exist, so it is not recommended to identify high-quality sources.
+2. Searching for High-Quality Sources: We recommend using databases available through UW-Madison Libraries and tools like Google Scholar to search for high-quality sources to read and possibly include in your paper.
+Generative AI tools can sometimes provide false citations that do not exist, so it is not recommended to identify high-quality sources.

-3. Creating Paper Outlines: ChatGPT can quickly spit out an outline for your paper, which can even include thesis statements, supporting ‘evidence’ citations, and elaborations of the points in your paper in seconds.
+3. Creating Paper Outlines: Generative AI tools can quickly spit out an outline for your paper, which can even include thesis statements, supporting ‘evidence’ citations, and elaborations of the points in your paper in seconds.
 However, deciding what points and references to include in your paper would allow you to facilitate your understanding of the concepts being discussed while also giving you the chance to apply and express what you have learned in a way that would make sense to readers.

-When You Can Use ChatGPT
+When You Can Use Generative AI Tools

 • For example: